FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

     - [X] Shape
     - [X] Color
 - [X] Fix NVIDIA logo screwing in full screen
-- [ ] Finish grid draw application
+- [X] Finish grid draw application
     - [X] Find out how to draw all the grids at the same time, x axis issue
     - [X] Fix square grid, it's filling when it should not
     - [X] Fix triangle strip grid, it's filling when it should not
-- [ ] Fix on your own example, find out how to draw only the edges of the circle
+- [X] Fix on your own example, find out how to draw only the edges of the circle
-    - [ ] Add function to change between circles with mouse/keyboard input (only if have time)
 - [ ] Add string parameter on window creation to alter the window name
 - [ ] Remove unused dependencies from header files
 - [ ] Should I transform the functions of all headers into class methods?